 Digital identity is the linchpin of digital transformation

 Digital identity is at the core of who we are as people.
 It’s also paramount to how we interact and grow in the digital economy.
 Now more than ever, consumers demand privacy, security, and transparency.
-As companies expand and consumers’ physical and digital lives intertwine, digital identity is no longer optional – it’s a foundational journey that companies must navigate to succeed.
-Read more about our thinking on this topic in our conference themes (see Market Segments: Identity-as-a-Service & Identity and Access Management, Password Managers, Self-Sovereign Identity).
+As companies expand and consumers’ physical and digital lives intertwine, digital identity is no longer optional – it’s a foundational journey that companies must navigate to succeed (see Market Segments: Identity-as-a-Service & Identity and Access Management, Password Managers, Self-Sovereign Identity).

 How to Use the 2019 Identity Industry Landscape

 To make sense of an industry landscape dominated by Platforms & Enablers, we analyzed how each market segment interacts with and influences other market segments.
 We leveraged the hexagon to give more depth to market segments.
 Instead of bucketing a company into a single segment, the hexagon allows us to explore which market segments enable other market segments most.